A Conversation with Amy Chan, Founder of Renew Breakup Bootcamp

 We love that you focus on "bridging the gap between the science and the spiritual."
-Can you explain what you mean by this?
 What is your philosophy in healing from a breakup?

 I believe that a holistic approach to healing the heart is effective.
 We can talk theory all we want, but we need to embody the lessons, which requires more than reading a book.
 When someone is going through a breakup, studies have shown that the same part of the brain is activated as a heroin addict, fiending for the next fix.
 You’re physically in withdrawal.
-Time will start to help with the stabilization of emotions that occur from the chemical imbalances during the detaching process, however, time doesn’t necessarily address the resentment or hurt self-esteem that lingers.
+Time will help with the stabilization of emotions that occur from the chemical imbalances during the detaching process; however, time doesn’t necessarily address the resentment or hurt self-esteem that lingers.
 For that, we need to know the tools for emotional regulation, calming our anxieties, reframing trauma, and building our foundation of self-compassion.
-There is no quick fix-- resilience and self-love are muscles -- the more your practice, the stronger it gets.
+There is no quick fix—resilience and self-love are muscles—the more your practice, the stronger it gets.

-How do you think self-care plays a role in healing, and what are your favorite ways to incorporate self-care in your life?
+How do you think self-care plays a role in healing?

 Self care is the same as self-love / self-compassion.
 Too often we think of loving ourselves as a final destination, as if you flip a switch and suddenly you’re transported to some magical island of enlightenment and relationship bliss.
 The alternative is feeling ashamed—as if you’re not strong enough, or working hard enough, to get there.
 This mentality does more damage than good.